AutoTool: Dynamic Tool Selection and Integration for Agentic Reasoning: Abstract

 \section{Abstract}

 Agentic reinforcement learning has advanced large language models (LLMs) to reason through long chain-of-thought trajectories while interleaving external tool use.
-Existing approaches assume a fixed inventory of tools, limiting LLM agents' adaptability to new or evolving toolsets.
-We present AutoTool, a framework that equips LLM agents with dynamic tool-selection capabilities throughout their reasoning trajectories.
-We first construct a 200k dataset with explicit tool-selection rationales across 1,000+ tools and 100+ tasks spanning mathematics, science, code generation, and multimodal reasoning.
-Building on this data foundation, AutoTool employs a dual-phase optimization pipeline: (i) supervised and RL-based trajectory stabilization for coherent reasoning, and (ii) KL-regularized Plackett–Luce ranking to refine consistent multi-step tool selection.
+Existing approaches assume a fixed inventory of tools, which limits the adaptability of LLM agents to new or evolving toolsets.
+We present \textbf{AutoTool}, a training framework that equips LLM agents with dynamic tool-selection capabilities throughout their reasoning trajectories.
+AutoTool employs a dual-phase optimization pipeline: (i) SFT and RL-based trajectory stabilization for coherent reasoning, and (ii) KL-regularized Plackett–Luce Ranking to refine consistent multi-step tool selection.
+We further build a 200k dataset with explicit tool-selection rationales across 1,000+ tools and 100+ tasks spanning mathematics, science, code generation, and multimodal reasoning.
 Across ten diverse benchmarks, we train two base models, Qwen3-8B and Qwen2.5-VL-7B, with AutoTool.
 With fewer parameters, AutoTool consistently outperforms advanced LLM agents and tool-integration methods, yielding average gains of 6.4\% in math \& science reasoning, 4.5\% in search-based QA, 7.7\% in code generation, and 6.9\% in multimodal understanding.
 In addition, AutoTool exhibits stronger generalization by dynamically leveraging unseen tools from evolving toolsets during inference.

 \addtocontents{toc}{ }